usnistgov/oscal-xproc3/testing/house-rules.md

 Please check the [testing](./testing) folder also for Schematrons for other formats including XSpec.
 Its readme provides more details.

 Schematron tests can be applied either interactively, or in CI/CD.
 Check CI/CD settings.
 Additionally, individual projects may provide additional Schematrons enforcing rules and regularities that are considered preconditions for processing there.
+I.e., do not expect because there are House Rules, that there are not others also applicable.
+Read the documentation.

 PRs supporting any Schematrons are welcome when due diligence has been performed.